What to expect from the Breakout Sessions at the LoveRural Conference.

 Threshold has been experimenting for 30 years or so in rural Lincolnshire.and now also in Dorset and Norway.
 We have been seeking to establish contextual small Christian communities in villages and connecting them for purposes of support and life.
 Our aim is to see communities of maturing disciples that can navigate whatever lies ahead, who continue to be a Kingdom presence and "do life" missionally.

-Pete & Kath Atkins and Andy Toyne (Threshold)
+Pete & Kath Atkins and Adrian Toyne (Threshold)

 d) Mixed Ecology Strategy